loonyuni/fitnessbot/README.md

     `$ python slackbotExercise.py`

+9. And in another pane in the same project directory, run `$ python swolebot.py`

 Run the script to start the workouts and hit ctrl+c to stop the script.
 Hope you have fun with it!